nkstumpf/GradeBook/README.md

 # GradeBook
 Week 4 Gateway Final JS Project

-App features:
+Features:

+* Any additional HTML/CSS was added dynamically using Javascript *

-- add assignments to the page dynamically
+- Add assignments to the page dynamically.

-- remove assignments from the page dynamically
+- Remove assignments from the page dynamically.

-- add new students to your roster
+- Add new students to the user's "roster".

-- adding a student also properly formats their first and last name in the roster dropdown
+- Adding a student also properly formats their first and last name in the roster dropdown menu.

-- adding a student generates a student profile that will display when that student is selected
+- Adding a student generates a student profile that will display when that student is selected.

-- adding a student generates a username for the student consisting of their first inital and last name
+- Adding a student generates a unique username for the student consisting of their first initial and last name.

-- the assignments form will only submit if you have a student selected
+- The assignments form will only submit an assignment if the user has selected a student from the dropdown menu.

-- if you do not have a student selected the app will alert you to select a student
+- If the user does not have a student selected the app will alert the user.

+- The assignments form will only submit an assignment if the user has all fields completed.

+- If the user does not have all fields filled out in the form the app will alert the user.

-- assignments are students specific
+- Assignments are students specific.

-- if you add an assignment to the table it also stores it to the data structure of the student that is currently selected
+- If the user adds an assignment to the table it also stores it to the data structure of the student that is currently selected.

+- If the user deletes an assignment- It is also deleted from the data structure of the student that is currently selected.

-- the table will repopulate data dynamically based on which student is currently selected
+- The table will repopulate data dynamically based on which student is currently selected.

-- this flexibility allows you to add multiple students to the roster and their data will save independently
+- This flexibility allows the user to add multiple students to the roster and their data will save independently.

-- since data saves independently you can add multiple assignments to multiple students simultaneiously and all student data is preserved when switching between student profiles.
-This persists until you refresh the browser
+- Since data saves independently the user can add multiple assignments to multiple students simultaneously and all student data is preserved when switching between student profiles.
+This persists until the user refreshes the browser.

-- each students gpa will calculate dynamically based on how many assignments you have added to their profile
+- Each students GPA will calculate dynamically based on how many assignments the user has added to the student's profile.

-- gpa also adjusts when you remove assignments
+- GPA also adjusts when the user deletes assignments.